qmacro/managed-associations-in-cap/guide/README.md

   srv/main.cds
 ```

-There is no effective difference to the service, or the data available.
+Beyond this minor change to the CAP server log output, there is no effective difference to the service, or the data available.
 We've just moved the definition of the (one-) to-one managed association to a separate file at the service layer, nothing more.

+> If you want to learn more about how to integrate and mash up services and definitions, you may wish to attend (or host) the [Service integration with SAP Cloud Application Programming Model](https://github.com/SAP-samples/cap-service-integration-codejam) SAP CodeJam - find out more at [So, You Want to Host a CodeJam!
+Everything you need to know](https://groups.community.sap.com/t5/sap-codejam-blog-posts/so-you-want-to-host-a-codejam-everything-you-need-to-know/ba-p/221415).

-Incidentally, if you didn't manage to save both files at the same time, that's fine, it's just that you will have encountered one of two possible errors (both temporary) in the CAP server log output, depending on which file you saved first:
+Incidentally, if you didn't manage to save both files at the same time, that's fine, it's just that you will have encountered one of two possible errors (both temporary) in the CAP server log output, depending on which file you saved first.
+Then again, errors are great, because we learn from them, so let's embrace them!
+Here are the possible errors you may have encountered:

 * If you saved the removal of the `author:  Association to Authors;` line in the `db/schema.cds` file first, you may have seen the following error, because you'd removed the managed association, which had been responsible for the creation of the `author_ID` element (to act as a foreign key), and which would have therefore been removed, causing a CSV import error thus:
   ```log